morikplay/OPNsense-Dashboard/configure.md

 Add a description if you'd like, then click save.

+_Note: I use port `1514` for sending standard `syslog` UDP streams from many of my VMs/containers.
+So as to reduce clutter and processing overhead, I changed this port to `1515`.
+This enables the `OPNSense / filterlog` regex + extractors to work only on `filterlog` messages from OPNSense; not regular syslogs from other entities._

 ## Configuring Grafana

 ### Add InfluxDB and ElasticSearch data sources

 You will need to add the data sources on Grafana.
-Navigate to http://(ip of docker server):3000, login and click on the cog wheel and Add a Data Source.
+Navigate to http://<docker_ip>:3000, login and click on the cog wheel and Add a Data Source.

 For InfluxDB, make the following configurations